MoGit10/DiceGameINST126/README.md

 - When a player stops rolling, their dice are added to their score.
 Scores are shown after each turn.
 The first player to reach 50 points wins, and the game ends with a "Game Over" message and a thank you for playing.

 ## Added Features
-- Single-player Mode, If only one player is playing, they aim to get the highest score possible.
+- Single-player Mode, if only one player is playing, they aim to get the highest score possible instead of competing against others.

 ## Updated
 - Using import time : The game now has small pauses with time.sleep() to make it smoother and less rushed.